Shivaani-Kabilan/Face-Swapping-/README.md

 In this project, opencv and dlib are used to extract faces of human beings from a given image.
 A source image and a destination image are taken, and the face of destination image is replaced with the face of source image.
+This project can be used in Augmented Reality applications like Snapchat.

 Step to run application:
 Step 1:	Create the copy of the project.